Carabobo State Anthem: History of the state of Carabobo

 The territories that are now part of Carabobo State were part of the former Venezuela Province during Spanish dominion.
-Since 1819 the Venezuela Province became a Department of the newly and only partially independent Colombian Republic and in 1824 the Department was divided into two provinces, one of them called Carabobo for the first time in honor of the battle that almost definitively defeated Spanish troops in Venezuela.
+In 1819 the Venezuela Province became a Department of the newly and only partially independent Colombian Republic and in 1824 the Department was divided into two provinces, one of them called Carabobo for the first time in honor of the battle that almost definitively defeated Spanish troops in Venezuela.

 In 1831 Venezuela separated from Colombia and in 1881 the provinces became Federal States.

 History of the anthem

 On April 4, 1908, a contest for writing and composing the lyrics and music for the Carabobo State Anthem was called by a decree of the President of the State Samuel Niño.
-For the lyrics jury were designate Francisco de Sales Pérez, Pedro Castillo, Luis Pérez Carreño, Félix Delfín Ortega y Joaquín Reverón.
+For the lyrics jury were designated Francisco de Sales Pérez, Pedro Castillo, Luis Pérez Carreño, Félix Delfín Ortega y Joaquín Reverón.
 For the music jury were designated Martín Requena, Jacinto Piana, Aquiles Antich, Luis Socorro y Miguel Denti.
 The winners of the contest were Santiago González Guinán and Sebastián Díaz Peña.

 González Guinán (1854-1925) was born in Valencia and was a politician, writer and poet.
 In his political career, he was Minister of Public Instruction in 1888, congressman for his natal state in 1896 and President of the State in 1911.

 Díaz Peña (1844-1926) was born in Puerto Cabello and was an important Venezuelan composer, pianist and music teacher.
 His best known piece of music is the joropo Maricela, composed in 1877, and arguably the inspiration for another joropo, Alma Llanera from Pedro Elías Gutiérrez's eponymous zarzuela, one of the most recognizable Venezuelan compositions.
 Elías Gutiérrez also composed the music for the Barinas State Anthem.